MichaelDimi/Purdue-CS180-Project-5/README.md

 ### ReviewMenu
 The ReviewMenu class contains funcitonality for buyers to leave a review, and for any user to view the reviews of a particular store.
 There is custom display for the ratings that this class makes use of.
 During testing we found, that sellers were able to leave reviews, which was not the correct functionality, so we added a check for that.
 This class interacts with the Review class, the Buyer and Seller classes, and the Marketplace.

+### Menu
+The Menu is an abstract class that the other menus should subclass.
+It provides some useful functions used across multiple of the methods.
+It acts like an interface except the subclasses do not need to inherit all the methods, only the ones they need.
+The testing for this class is part of the testing for other classes, since the methods are used as part of other menus.
+This class is a parent of the other menus in the app, and interacts with them.
+It also interacts with the Marketplace.